Video Game / Armed With Wings

 - In Culmination, the powerslash move generates huge, if short-ranged, waves of energy.

 - Villain Teleportation: Vandheer Lorde, in almost every game featuring him.
 The only game in which he does not is AWW2 — the one where you play as him.
+Especially prominent in AWW3 and Culmination, and especially in Culmination, seeing as the player will likely be spamming them to hell and back in sheer glee.

 - World's Strongest Man: Vandheer has been stated to be the strongest fighter in the world, not counting those blessed by Blackmist himself.